Kyle-Xu001/kyle-xu001.github.io/_pages/about.md

 <blockquote>
 "Anything one man can imagine, other men can make real.”
 <br>
-&emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp;&emsp; &emsp;  ― Jules Verne
+&emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp;&emsp; &emsp; &ensp;  ― Jules Verne
 </blockquote>

 I am a Master student in Robotics at [Delft University of Technology (TU Delft)](https://www.tudelft.nl/en/), the Netherlands.
 Before that, I obtained my Bachelor's degree in Mechanical Engineering with **Excellent Graduate Honor** from [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/en/), Shenzhen, China.

 Inspired by the fantasies of Jules Verne and Isaac Asimov, I am captivated by the unparalleled elegance of robotics, which propels me to further explore robotic intelligence to promote the widespread applications of intelligent systems.

-Previously, I conducted research on Passive Assisted Exoskeleton and constructed the prototype under the supervision of [Prof. Hongqiang Wang](https://faculty.sustech.edu.cn/wanghq/en/) in 2019.
+During my bachelor period, I conducted research on Passive Assisted Exoskeleton and constructed the functional prototype under the supervision of [Prof. Hongqiang Wang](https://faculty.sustech.edu.cn/wanghq/en/).
+In addition, I collaborated closely with [Dr. Jianwen Luo](https://sites.google.com/view/jianwen-luo/home) from [AIRS](https://airs.cuhk.edu.cn/en), focusing on the Mechanical Design of Quadruped Robots.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.